East or West? 5 Factors to Weigh in Planning a Caribbean Cruise

 A two week Caribbean cruise gives you the luxury of time–Photo of Grenadine island by Wallace Immen

-Often the same ship will offer an eastern route from Florida or Gulf ports one week and a western itinerary the following, which means if you stay on for back to back cruises you can get a comprehensive two-week panorama.
+Often the same ship will offer an eastern route from Florida or Gulf ports one week and a western itinerary the following, which means if you stay on for back to back cruises you can get a comprehensive two-week panorama of the best the Caribbean can offer.

 Wallace Immen is Executive Editor of The Cruisington Times, the Best in Cruising, Travel, Food and Fun.
 He's sailed on all of the world's seas to ports in over 100 countries and travelled on every continent.